ErwanLT/adventofcode/aoc-2021/src/main/java/aoc/day13/README.md

-# Day 13 : ransparent Origami
+# Day 13 : Transparent Origami
 ## Part 1

 You reach another volcanically active part of the cave.
 It would be nice if you could do some kind of thermal imaging so you could tell ahead of time which caves are too hot to safely enter.